Healthy, Wealthy and Wise

-Healthy, Wealthy and Wise was a lifestyle television program shown in Australia.
-It was shown on Network Ten and was aired from 1992 until 1998.
+Healthy, Wealthy and Wise is an Australian lifestyle television program.
+It was originally broadcast on Network Ten from 1992 until 1998.
+The show was created and produced by Michael Dickinson.
+Gavan Disney, once the producer of the Nine Network's long-running variety show Hey Hey it's Saturday, served as executive producer and the show was packaged by Disney Entertainment P/L for the Ten Network and its affiliates throughout the world.

-The show was created and produced by Michael Dickinson and Executive Producer Gavan Disney, once the producer of the Nine Network's long-running variety show Hey Hey it's Saturday and packaged by Disney Entertainment P/L for the Ten Network and its affiliates throughout the world.
+In November 2024, it was announced that the Seven Network would broadcast a reboot of the series in 2025.
+It premiered on 27 September 2025.

 Title

 The title takes its name from the proverb, "Early to bed and early to rise, makes a man healthy, wealthy, and wise."
 This quote is often attributed to Benjamin Franklin since it appeared in his Poor Richard's Almanack; however, it was first used in print by John Clarke in a 1639 book of English and Latin proverbs.

 Cast

-Notable people associated with the programme included Felicity Kennett, wife of the then Premier of Victoria Jeff Kennett, and Jim Brown, a former Ten eyewitness news journalist.
+Notable people associated with the program included Felicity Kennett, wife of the then-Premier of Victoria Jeff Kennett, and Jim Brown, a former Ten eyewitness news journalist.
+Jacki MacDonald, who formerly appeared on Disney's previous program Hey Hey it's Saturday, was a presenter during the first season.

-Others such as Iain Hewitson used the opportunity to develop an ongoing TV career with the show as a starting point, including crafts lady Tonia Todman.
+Others used the opportunity to develop ongoing TV careers with the show as a starting point, including chef Iain Hewitson and crafts presenter Tonia Todman.
 The show's finance guru Ross Greenwood enjoyed particular success and became network finance editor on the Nine Network.